 How long have you been presenting and what is your best Gemporia moment?

 It’s been five years now which has gone by so quickly!
 There have been so many funny moments and happy memories.
 Meeting our guests is always a highlight as they are so inspiring and we can learn so much from them.
 Rudi Wobito is an amazing man and I’ll always remember our first show together as we shared quite an emotional moment when a viewer messaged in telling us about what his collection meant to her.
-Jewellery has an amazing way of speaking to people and it’s always wonderful to hear from our customers for this reason
+Jewelry has an amazing way of speaking to people and it’s always wonderful to hear from our customers for this reason

 So can you tell us how you found your way to our television screens?